 The most common reason for Notes not syncing between iPhone and Mac is due to Notes being stored locally on iPhone.

-On iPhone: Go to Settings > Notes > Disable On My iPhone Account option by moving the toggle to OFF Position.
+On iPhone: Go to Settings > Notes > move the toggle next to On My iPhone Account to OFF Position.

 Note: You need to be signed-in to iPhone, in order to disable this option.